 It seems a bit odd that during its entire history the Cybis studio produced only five flower basket designs.
-(Their first and most magnificent flower study, the Flower Bouquet of the United States, was one of a kind and made for the 1964 Worlds Fair.)
 Even stranger is the fact that all five flower baskets were produced during the exact same time period, with no other flower baskets being produced after that.
 Four of the baskets were open editions and one was a limited edition.

 The sole limited edition basket is the Colonial Basket which represents the official flowers of the original 13 colonies.
 The flowers included are mountain laurel, trailing arbutus, black-eyed Susan, dogwood, lilac, violet, peach blossom, jasmine and rose.
 Some states “share” an official flower, hence there are only nine flowers represented.
 The sculpture measures 10″ x 10″ x 9.5 and was an issue of only 100 pieces, designed by Lynn Klockner Brown.
 It was made from 1976 to 1978 at a retail price of $2750.